Greenstand/treetracker-admin-api/README.md

 # Treetracker Admin Panel

 This portion of the project is to process tree data.
-TreeTracker's Admin Panel Frontend and RESTful API built with loopback.
+Treetracker's Admin Panel Frontend and RESTful API built with loopback.

 See [Wiki](https://github.com/Greenstand/treetracker-admin-api/wiki) for more info on goals